 Please note: MAXQDA automatically saves everything that is imported or created by the user(s).
-However, you should still make sure to regularly create back-ups via Project > Duplicate project and save them on a secondary storage device.
+However, you should still make sure to regularly create back-ups via the option Save Project as, which you can find in the "Home" tab and save them on a secondary storage device.